-If needed, the Registry Coordinators can send you valuable reference information on how best to manage your homecare worker(s) and refer you to more consumer training opportunities.
+If needed, the Registry Coordinators can send you valuable reference information on how best to manage your Provider(s) and refer you to more Consumer training opportunities.

 Although the Registry staff is able to provide you assistance, you are the Provider’s employer, and you have the responsibility for hiring, training, supervising and – if need be – firing Providers.